Eva Solo Coffee Brewing Tutorial

 #2 Add Ground Coffee

-Grind coffee the same as you would for a french press.
-So it will be on the coarse side.
+Grind coffee the same as you would for a French press.
+It will be on the coarse side.
 Since you won’t be pressing the grounds to the bottom, you can grind a little finer if you desire.
 Experiment with different grinds.
-I use a grind very close to the french press.
-The dosage is 1 tablespoon of coffee for each 4 oz of water.
+I use a grind very close to the French press.
+The dosage is one tablespoon of coffee for each 4 oz of water.
 Pour ground coffee into the Eva Solo.

 Add Ground Coffee to Eva Solo